Bahgat Osman

 Bahgat Muhammad Osman (1931–2001) (Arabic: بهجت محمد عثمان) was an Egyptian cartoonist and illustrator, most widely known as for his political cartoons and children's book illustrations throughout most of the Arab world.

 Early life

 Osman was born in the Boulaq district of Cairo in 1931.
 Ahmad Shukry, his fourth grade art instructor, discovered Osman's talent and was one of his first supporters until he moved to the secondary school where he met his first mentor Yusuf Raafat.
-He later enter the College of Fine Arts in Cairo where he studied sculpture.
+He later entered the College of Fine Arts in Cairo where he studied sculpture.
 Soon after graduation, Osman worked as an art instructor in the district of Al-Mansoura.

 Politics

 During the 1960s and 1970s, Osman was a political cartoonist.
 He sought exile in Kuwait from the regime of Anwar Sadat.
 He returned to Cairo soon after Sadat's assassination in 1981.

 Work

 While working at the private school of Mansoura, Osman drew caricatures.
 These caricatures were promptly rejected when Osman offered them first to Dar El-Hilal due to their political content.
 However, Rose al-Yūsuf published his works in the belief that, in the words of the magazine's editor-in-chief, "if they were refused by Dar El-Hilal, then they must be very good."

 In 1957, the newspaper Al Messa hired him full-time for two years.
 Subsequently, Osman returned to Rose al-Yūsuf to join a team that then contributed in the success of their weekly publication Sabah El-Kheir.

 In the early 1980s Bahgat returned from exile to Egypt to work with the opposition newspaper, Al Ahali.

 In addition to the publication of daily and weekly caricatures, Osman contributed in publishing over 20 children's books and comics and illustrated UNICEF's Convention on the Rights of the Child, as well as book covers and entire politically opinionated books such as "Bagatos - President of Great Bahgatia", "Hokouma wa Ahali" (Government and People), and "Diwan Bahagigo" in an attempt to criticize the Egyptian status quo.